IBM/URET/README.md

 ## Notebook Setup

 Note that the model checkpoints were generated with an older library.
 Therefore, to run these notebooks, you may need to downgrade some of the libaries in your environment.
+Also, make sure to use Python 3.8 or greater.

 1. `cp notebooks/setup.py .` - Copies the setup script for the notebooks to the top-level directory
 2. `pip install -e .` - Reinstalls URET with the downgraded libraries.